-Finally, our present work on BETS is compared with that by Ohki {\it et al.} [Phys.
-Rev B {\bf 102}, 235116 (2020)].~\cite{Kobayashi_2020} They examined the electronic states at low temperatures, where the transfer energies are derived in the absence of the SOI and the SOI is taken into account as a tunable parameter.
-The on-site repulsive interaction is introduced to examine the spin ordered state.
+Finally, we compare the present work on BETS with that by Ohki {\it et al.}~\cite{Kobayashi_2020}.
+They examined the electronic states at low temperatures, where the transfer energies are derived in the absence of SOI and the SOI is taken into account as a tunable parameter.
+The on-site repulsive interaction is introduced to examine the spin-ordered state.
 In the present work, we examined the electronic state mainly at high temperatures, where the on-site repulsive interaction is discarded due to the normal state.
-In terms of the full-relativistic treatment of the first-principles density functional calculation, the SOC is obtained without adjustable parameters.
-Further, the e--p scattering is taken into account, which increases with temperature.
+In terms of the fully relativistic treatment of the first-principles density functional calculation, the SOC is obtained without adjustable parameters.
+Further, the e-p scattering is taken into account, which increases with temperature.

-\acknowledgements We thank T. Furukawa and N. Nishikawa (Tohoku University) for useful discussions and sending us with data of the Seebeck coefficient of BETS.
-One of the authors (Y.S.) is indebted to H. Fukuyama for valuable comments on the spectral conductivity.
-This work was supported by a Grant-in-Aid for Scientific Research (Grants No.JP23H01118 and JP23K03274) and JST-Mirai Program Grant Number JPMJMI19A1.
+\acknowledgements We thank T. Furukawa and N. Nishikawa (Tohoku University) for useful discussions and sending us data for the Seebeck coefficient of BETS.
+Y.S. is indebted to H. Fukuyama for valuable comments on the spectral conductivity.
+This work was supported by a Grant-in-Aid for Scientific Research (Grants No. JP23H01118 and No. JP23K03274) and JST-Mirai Program Grant No. JPMJMI19A1.